riboviz/riboviz/docs/user/YAL5-single-codons_usage.md

 * `-d` or `--dataset`: Name of the dataset of the sample being studied.
 * `-g` or `--gff`: Path to the GFF3 file of the organism being studied.
 * `-a` or `--annotation`: Path to codon table for the organism (TSV file).
 * `--feature`: Feature of interest, e.g. 'CGA'.
-If multiple features (codons) are being studied then they should be contained within a TSV file.
+If multiple features (codons) are being studied then they should be contained within a TSV file with a 'Codon' header.
 * `-o` or `--output`: Path to output directory.

 There are a number of optional arguments that can be used to change how `YAL5-single-codons.R` processes the data, such as if a reading frame is filtered for and which one, but these are not required as they have default values: